Club of great powers

 This period saw a systematic rise and fall of civilizations.
 Many civilizations went through the same cycle of creation, fluorescence, and fall of centralized states which include: the middle Elamite kingdom in western Iran, Kassite Babylonia in southern Mesopotamia, the Hittite new kingdom in Anatolia, and the new kingdom Egypt.
 While they did not all rise to the equal amount of power and influence at the same time, they did organize and participate in an international system of diplomacy, trade, and culture.

-As states went through cycles of growth and expansion, usually one or two states were more powerful than the rest, and a political hierarchy was naturally formed, with each state knowing their respective place.
+As states went through cycles of growth and expansion, usually one or two states were more powerful than the rest, and a political hierarchy was naturally formed, with each state knowing its respective place.
 As leaders rose to power in respective states throughout the regions and although they wanted to expand their empire and grow their power, they realized the immense benefits of diplomacy.
-A system of trade, not of the state’s resources, but of the properties of the kings, was initiated.
+A system of trade, not of the state's resources, but of the properties of the kings, was initiated.

 Items traded

 States interacted through letters, written in Akkadian, the international language of diplomacy, and through oral messages.
 Marriages were a sure way to strengthen diplomatic ties and peace.
 One exception to this system was Egypt, which never gave royal women, but happily accepted the royal women of other states.
 Another commonly traded item was gifts.
-Each state had a specialty in what they could produce in their region.
+Each state had a specialty it could produce in its region.
 Egypt mined gold, Lebanon logged cedars, murex shells valued for their dye came from Northern Africa, Canaan specialized in jewelry, and Cyprus had its glass, beads of gold, faience, and agate.